Lock Down Your AWS Security With 5 Easy Steps

 This is a simple thing to do that will keep a record of all access to your AWS instances.
 It takes next to no time and will be vital in the event of a breach.
-Easy guide can be found here
+A quick start guide can be found here

 Once enabled, Cloud Watch will record all incoming requests into your account and deliver them within 15 minutes to an S3 bucket.
 It will also include API calls made by other high-level services (CloudFormation, OpsWorks, Beanstalk) into your resources.